Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer: Number-resolved imaging

 \section{Number-resolved imaging}

-Previous work with tweezer arrays of Sr has focused on using narrow-line laser cooling to enable imaging in shallow traps.
-Here we take a different approach, and image the atoms directly in a deep trap without cooling.
-The probe beam shown in Fig.~\ref{fig:fig1} is tuned to the AC Stark shifted resonance of the trapped atom(s) to maximise the scattering rate.
-The frequency shift is determined spectroscopically as a function of trap depth, with a measured shift of 26(1) (56(1)) MHz/mK for the $|m_j| = 1$ $(|m_j| = 0)$ states.
-For the trap depths used here, the splitting between the magnetic sublevels is resolved.
+The performance of our imaging system in detecting single atoms was characterised by comparing different imaging techniques.
+In each case the atom(s) are prepared in a tweezer of depth $U_\mathrm{F}/k_\mathrm{B}=7.5 \ $mK.
+Unless otherwise stated, the probe beam shown in Fig.~\ref{fig:fig1} is tuned to the AC Stark-shifted resonance of the trapped atom(s).
+The frequency shift is determined spectroscopically, with a measured shift of 26(1) (56(1)) MHz/mK for the $|m_j| = 1$ $(|m_j| = 0)$ states.
 The vertically propagating imaging beam is linearly polarised in the horizontal direction, for maximal coupling to the $|m_j| = 1$ state.
-The saturation parameter of the imaging beam, $S = I/I_{sat}$ is $\sim$ 0.14.
+The atom number in the tweezer is controlled by varying $t_\mathrm{load}$.
+Typically, imaging a single atom requires $t_\mathrm{load}<5$~ms.